hartwigmedical/actin/algo/README.md

 ### Treatment matching

 Every treatment defined in the treatment database is evaluated independently.

-In case a treatment is a trial, then all inclusion and exclusion criteria are evaluated for this trial as well as every criterion for any specific cohort within this trial.
+In case a treatment is a trial, all inclusion and exclusion criteria are evaluated for this trial as well as every criterion for any specific cohort within this trial.

-The potential results for any individual inclusion rule are as follows:
+Every criterion evaluates to one of the following options:

 Evaluation | Description
 ---|---
-PASS | The patient complies with the inclusion or exclusion rule.
+PASS | The patient complies with the inclusion or exclusion criterion.
-PASS_BUT_WARN | The patient complies with the inclusion or exclusion rule but a manual check is required.
+PASS_BUT_WARN | The patient complies with the inclusion or exclusion criterion but a manual check is required.
-FAIL | The patient does not comply with the inclusion or exclusion rule.
+FAIL | The patient does not comply with the inclusion or exclusion criterion.
-UNDETERMINED | The data provided to the inclusion or exclusion rule is insufficient for determining eligibility.
+UNDETERMINED | The data provided to the inclusion or exclusion criterion is insufficient for determining eligibility.
-NOT_IMPLEMENTED | The rule hasn't been implemented yet.
+NOT_IMPLEMENTED | No algo has been defined yet for this criterion.

-For every trial (and cohort) an overall evaluation is determined using the following rules:
+For every trial (and cohort) an overall evaluation is determined using the following algorithm:
  1. A patient is eligible for a trial (or cohort) only in case all criteria are `PASS` or `PASS_BUT_WARN`.
- 1. In case one of the criteria evaluates to a `FAIL` the patient fails eligibility.
+ 1. In case one of the criteria evaluates to a `FAIL` the patient fails overall eligibility for the trial (or cohort).
- 1. In case of no fails but at least one `UNDETERMINED` or `NOT_IMPLEMENTED` the overall evaluation is `UNDETERMINED`.
+ 1. In case of no fails but at least one `UNDETERMINED` or `NOT_IMPLEMENTED` evaluation, the overall evaluation is determined to be `UNDETERMINED`.

-Furthermore there are some specific additional rules related to trials versus cohorts within trials:
+The following additional rules are applied for trials versus cohorts:
  1. A patient is eligible for a specific cohort only if the overall evaluation for both the cohort as well as the trial itself are passed.
- 1. A patient is eligible for a trial only if it is eligible for at least one of the cohorts within the trial or if the trial has no cohorts defined and the patient passes the criteria for the trial.
+ 1. A patient is eligible for a trial only if it is eligible for at least one of the cohorts within the trial or if the trial has no cohorts defined and the patient passes all criteria for the trial.

-#### Individual criterion rules
+#### Individual criteria algorithms

 Inclusion and exclusion criteria can be defined as composite functions.
 The following composite functions are available: